Dana Perino: Post-Bush administration career

 Perino speaking at the 2016 Conservative Political Action Conference in Washington, D.C.

 Since leaving the White House, Perino became a political commentator on Fox News.
 She is a regular co-host on the talk show The Five.
 In November 2009, she was nominated by President Barack Obama to serve on the Broadcasting Board of Governors, an agency overseeing government-sponsored international broadcasting, and was confirmed by the Senate on June 30, 2010.
 In 2010, she started teaching a class in political communications part-time at George Washington University's Graduate School of Political Management.
 In March 2011 the Crown Publishing Group, a division of Random House, Inc., announced Perino had joined its books imprint Crown Forum as editorial director but she has since left this position.

 Beginning September 18, 2016, Perino's podcast Perino & Stirewalt: I'll Tell You What, co-hosted with Chris Stirewalt, premiered as a weekly limited series on the Fox News Channel.
 A new show was released weekly until Stirewalt's firing from the network after the 2020 presidential election.

 In 2022, she served as a guest host of Fox News' late night talk show Gutfeld!, as of 2023 she continues to serve as a regular fill in for host for Greg Gutfeld.

 In August 2023, it was announced Perino would host a new podcast entitled Perino on Politics on Fox News Radio ahead of the 2024 presidential election.

 On August 30, 2023, Fox News Media announced Perino would moderate the second GOP presidential primary debate on Fox Business alongside Stuart Varney and Ilia Calderón.
 Towards the end of the debate, she asked the candidates to "vote [one of their fellow candidates] off the island."
 None of the candidates was willing to take her offer with the exception of Chris Christie, who later refused to reveal whose name he wrote down after a couple of candidates began criticizing the question.
 The audience responded with laughter.
 Florida Governor Ron DeSantis dismissed the question outright.
 "I'm not going to do that, with all due respect, we're here, we're happy to debate, I think that that's disrespectful to my fellow competitors," he said.
 The other candidates nodded in agreement.

+On April 21, 2026, Perino's debut novel, Purple State, was published.